Informasjonsforvaltning/content-negotiation/README.md

 A small Python library supporting content-negotiation.

-It can be used to deciding content type based on a list of media ranges, as well as deciding content-language based on the accpe-language header.
+It is used to decide content type based on a list of media ranges, as well as deciding content-language based on the accpe-language header.

 ## Usage